nsbarr/self-therapy/content/posts/my-first-post.md

 ### Enter the superprompt

-Let's return to the four simultaneous jobs one must do in IFS-informed self-therapy: (i) access the Self-energy to hold a therapeutic field; (ii) stay in relationship with the target part; (iii) adhere to the 6 Fs; and (iv) note any insights gleaned from the session.
-Because IFS is so well-structured, I theorized that an AI-assisted practice partner could take over (iii) and (iv) entirely, while supporting me with (i) and (ii).
+Let's return to the four simultaneous jobs one must do in IFS-informed self-therapy: (i) access the Self-energy to hold a therapeutic field; (ii) stay in relationship with the target part; (iii) adhere to the relevant IFS protocol, such as the 6 Fs; and (iv) note any insights gleaned from the session.
+Because IFS is so well-structured, I reasoned that an AI-assisted practice partner could take over (iii) and (iv) entirely, while supporting me with (i) and (ii).

 The system uses Whisper, an open-source audio transcription tool, which allows me to talk rather than type and keep my eyes closed – my preferred way of doing inner work.
 Using the ChatGPT API, the practice partner unobtrusively guides me through relevant IFS protocols while respecting my own meandering explorations.
 The practice partner sticks to terse, information-dense responses that reflect what it's hearing me say, and is forbidden from unsolicited feedback and empathy.
 This helps me remember that I am the only Self in the session.
 Finally, the system codifies the contents of the session into well-structured data that persists across sessions, helping me deepen my relationship to my parts over time.

-{TODO PUT IN SCREENSHOT OF INTERFACE}
+{{< figure
+  src="/interface.png"
+  type="full"
+  label="ifs-before-and-after"
+  caption="The Individual clicks Record and then begins talking about a target part (1).
+When they click Send, the practice partner transcribes their words (2), reflects back key points (3), and asks questions according to IFS protocols (4)." alt=""
+>}}

 Incredibly, all these behaviors are defined not through code but through natural language instructions called a system prompt.
 System prompts are special messages used to direct the behavior of ChatGPT.

 This is the system prompt that I am currently using, after several rounds of iteration.
-Anyone should be able to copy and paste this into the publicly available ChatGPT interface to try augmented self-therapy out for themselves.
-I am using GPT-4, which is a paid offering.
-The only piece of the prompt that will not work is the structured data, labeled *parts_json* below.
-The system prompt is lightly edited for readability.
+Anyone should be able to copy and paste this into the publicly available ChatGPT interface to get a taste of augmented self-therapy out for themselves.
+(The practice partner uses GPT-4, which is a paid offering.)

 {{< figure
   src="/superprompt.png"